-Isn't this what a Python programmer looking for a GUI wants?
+''' button, (folder_path, file_path) = window.LayoutAndRead(layout) In the statement that shows and reads the window, the two input fields are directly assigned to the caller's variables folder_path and file_path, ready to use.
+No parsing no callbacks.
+Isn't this what almost every Python programmer looking for a GUI wants??
 Something easy to work with to get the values and move on to the rest of the program, where the real action is taking place.
 Why write pages of GUI code when the same layout can be achieved with PySimpleGUI in 3 or 4 lines of code.
 4 lines or 40?
-Most would choose 4.
+I chose 4. '''